Suvink/docs-choreo-dev/en/docs/develop-components/develop-a-webhook.md

 2. **Fork the Repository**: Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples), which contains the sample integration for this guide.

-## Step 1: Create a Webhook Component
+## Step 1: Create a webhook component

 To create a Webhook component, follow these steps: